 KidSport helps Western Australian children take part in community sport and swimming lessons.

-KidSport enables eligible Western Australian children aged 5 to 18 years to participate in community sport by offering them financial assistance of up to $150 per calendar year towards club fees.
+KidSport enables eligible Western Australian children aged 5 to 18 years to participate in community sport by offering them financial assistance of up to $300 per financial year towards club fees.

 Grants for WA schools to promote and advance reconciliation.